jglanz/AMD_OC_Ryzen/README.md

 + PCIe6 + TB disabled --->  M2_2 will appear in BIOS
 - PCIe6 + TB disabled --->  M2_2 will appear in BIOS

 One other problem appears when TB is enabled.
-When TB is enabled, the M2_1 slot device is assigned to PCI0/GGP2.
-However, if TB is disabled, teh M2_1 slot is assigned to PCI0/GPP0.
-This is reflected in the two SSDT aml files known as SSDT-X570-NVMe-GPP0-ANS3-noTB.aml and SSDT-X570-NVMe-GPP2-ANS3+TB.aml.
+When TB is enabled, the _M2_1_ slot device is assigned to PCI0/GGP2.
+However, if TB is disabled, the _M2_1_ slot is assigned to PCI0/GPP0.
+This is reflected in the two SSDT aml files known as _SSDT-X570-NVMe-GPP0-ANS3-noTB.aml_ and _SSDT-X570-NVMe-GPP2-ANS3+TB.aml_.
 Both can actually be left enabled within OpenCore and either one will activate based on whether you have TB enabled or disabled.

 ### 7. BIOS ROM

 Working within a PC environment means using BIOS and the manufacturer's typcial boot methods, which includes their logo.
 If we'd like a more Mac-like tone, what about changing the usual manufacturer's boot logo to one that is more Mac-like?
 This can be done through a modified BIOS.
-The BIOS included in this repository (X570CTR2-10-mod.rom.zip) is the latest v2.10 BIOS but contains a modified boot logo as shown below.
+The BIOS included in this repository (_X570CTR2-10-mod.rom.zip_) is the latest v2.10 BIOS but contains a modified boot logo as shown below.

 ![Test Image 5](Images/AppleLogo_small.jpg)